Enhancing Sliding Performance with Aerial Robots: Analysis and Solutions for Non-Actuated Multi-Wheel Configurations: Mechanical Design Guidelines

 The guidelines based on the force-angle stability measure can help us prevent tip-overs during sliding via hardware design and avoid investigation in control design.
-However, misalignment between the end-effector tip and the work surface at initial contact remains unresolved with the baseline impedance control.
-Moreover, Fig.~\ref{fig:a_up} shows even with $2r_d$, $h/2$, or $h/5$, the stability measure still approaches the critical value $0$ or even negative value for riskier scenarios when sliding \new{maneuvers} occur.
-To address the tip-over issue during both initial contact and sliding in risky scenarios, we introduce a control strategy for tip-over recovery from misalignment at initial contact and tip-over avoidance during sliding in the next section. \new{In the control design, the normal-force-based tip-over stability criterion is used, which explicitly and accurately measures the tip-over instability despite the systematic uncertainties.}
+However, scaling up $r_d$ or scaling down $h$ twice does not significantly improve the stability measure as shown in Fig.~\ref{fig:a_up}.
+In practical terms, doubling the end-effector tip size results in a bulky design relative to the aerial vehicle size and mass.
+Additionally, there is a lower limit for $h$ to safeguard the propellers from contacting the work surface.
+Even with $h/5$, the stability measure still approaches the critical value $0$ for riskier scenarios when sliding maneuvers occur.